Asbestos in Army Barracks & Bases

 a group of veterans (with their back to the viewer) salutes a large American flag

-The U.S. Army used asbestos, a cancer-causing material, to build and maintain United States Army barracks and bases across the world for decades.
+The U.S. Army used asbestos, a cancer-causing material, in many construction materials to build and maintain United States Army barracks and bases.

-Asbestos was cheap, durable, fireproof, and kept Army barracks well-insulated.
-Yet anyone exposed to asbestos could develop mesothelioma or other serious diseases later in life.
+Asbestos was cheap, durable, fireproof, and a good insulator for Army barracks.
+However, anyone exposed to asbestos could develop mesothelioma or other serious diseases later in life.

 • Asphalt cement and shingles